kriswiner/PAA3905/README.md

  I could also just store the 1225 bytes of data on the flash for later download.
 I could record ~10 minutes of video at the ~18 Hz frame rate.

  In the image below the PAA3905 is pointed toward a window with my hand in the field of view (basically backlit).
- In addition to faster display speed, using the PAA3905 as a video camera would benefit from using an led and the led sync pin for scene illumination.
+ In addition to faster display speed, using the PAA3905 as a video camera would benefit from using an IR (830 or 940 nm)led and the led sync pin for scene illumination.
  I might try this next.

  ![image2](https://user-images.githubusercontent.com/6698410/132047219-fcb7dcb0-287c-4db8-a6fe-3b6ec7886a98.jpg)